 - Passionate about working with students and other educators.

-- Experienced in teaching ecology, natural history, sustainability, team building, challenge course facilitation and outdoor living.
+- Experience in teaching ecology, natural history, sustainability, team building, challenge course facilitation and outdoor living skills

 - Adaptive, communicative, accountable, and solution focused.

 - Candidates must pass a background check and have driving record approved by Chewonki’s insurance carrier.